 Hi There!
 What’s Up?
 I hope you’re doing fine.
-Recently Google announced several major changes coming to their Search Engine algorithm this month.
-These algorithmic updates are to be called are “Core Web Vitals” which will include many factors that a website must accomplish in order to get a better ranking in their search engine and improve the user’s experience on the web.
+Lately, Google has announced several major changes coming to their Search Engine algorithm and these updates in the algorithm updates will be affecting the websites of all called are “Core Web Vitals” which will include many factors that a website must accomplish in order to get a better ranking in their search engine and improve the user’s experience on the web.

 Without wasting much of your time, I’ve prepared a short comprehensive guide for helping you in optimizing your website according to the “Core Web Vitals“.
 So without any ado, let’s dive into it.